-The Gothic Revival.
 In reaction to the classical style of the previous century, the Victorian age saw a return to traditional British styles in building, Tudor and mock-Gothic being the most popular.
-The Gothic Revival, as it was termed, was part spiritual movement, part recoil from the mass produced monotony of the Industrial Revolution.
+The Gothic Revival, as it was termed, was part spiritual movement, part recoil from the mass-produced monotony of the Industrial Revolution.
 It was a romantic yearning for the traditional, comforting past.
-The Gothic Revival was led by John Ruskin, who, though not himself an architect, had huge influence as a successful writer and philosopher.
+The Gothic Revival was led by John Ruskin, who, though not himself an architect, had a huge influence as a successful writer and philosopher.

 Not just styles changed.
 The Industrial Revolution made possible the use of new materials such as iron and glass.
 The best example of the use of these new materials was the Crystal Palace built by Joseph Paxton for the Great Exhibition of 1851.